Skip to content

 npx bmad-module-skill-forge install

 The installer detects the existing _bmad/ directory and installs SKF alongside your current modules.
+See BMAD Synergy for integration patterns with your existing BMM workflows.

 @Ferris SF